- Reasons Your Cat May Bite You While You Sleep

 Doing otherwise could ignorantly endorse more aggressive behavior from your cat.

-Your cat may get into a competition with the new cat instead of finding companionship in the new kitten.
+Your cat may compete with the new cat instead of finding companionship in the new kitten.

 In the worst-case scenario, you will have two aggressive cats biting your face while you sleep.